dorssel/usbipd-win/README.md

 ## USBIP on WSL 2

 Currently WSL 2 does not support USB devices by default.
 A workaround to this limitation is to use usbip.
-For instructions on how to setup usbip can be found [here](WSL_USBIP.md).
+For instructions on how to setup a Linux usbip client can be found [here](WSL_USBIP.md).

 ## Limitations